llh66/text-based-game/README.md

   - Will change the hp of player and store in the array.

 5.Data validation
--the program will require the user input the data again if the previously input data is out of the given range.
+- The program will require the user input the data again if the previously input data is out of the given range.
--the program will require the user choose the action again if some conditions of the previous choice aren't satisfied.
+- The program will require the user choose the action again if some conditions of the previous choice aren't satisfied.

 #### non-standard C/C++ libraries:
 No